ahmoodi12/DYNAMIC_ASSEMBLER/README.md

 instructions  | bin file 1 | bin file 2 | bin file 3
 instruction 1 | lowest        middle      highest   order bytes of the instruction encoding

-i will be putting example files in the
+i will be putting example files in the code files.